Learn more about what the ASC is doing to support market participants and investors.

 There are a variety of different prospectus exemptions for different types of transactions.
 This section focuses on those prospectus exemptions that are most commonly used as a means to raise capital by small businesses.

-The prospectus exemptions in Alberta that are commonly relied upon by small businesses for capital raising are:
+The prospectus exemptions in Alberta that are most likely to be relied upon by small businesses for capital raising are:

 Cheat sheet: Private company capital-raising prospectus exemptions at a glance